stormchaserroleplaying/stormchaserRPG/Species/Common/Halfling/index.md

 | Bard, Fighter, Paladin and Ranger      | 20 + 3d6 (23-38) Years |
 | Cleric, Druid, Monk and Wizard         | 20 + 4d6 (24-44) Years |

+## Appearance
+Halflings rise to a humble height of 3 feet.
+They prefer to walk barefoot, leading the bottoms of their feet to become roughly calloused.
+Tufts of thick, curly hair warm the tops of their broad, tanned feet.
+Their skin tends toward a rich cinnamon color and their hair toward light shades of brown.
+A halfling’s ears are pointed, but proportionately not much larger than those of a human.

 ## Features

 ### Attribute Score Increase